GaProgMan/dwCheckApi/README.md

 It has been released, as is, using an MIT licence.
 For more information on the MIT licence, please see either the `LICENSE` file in the root of the repository or see the tl;dr Legal page for [MIT](https://tldrlegal.com/license/mit-license)

+## Code of Conduct
+dwCheckApi has a Code of Conduct which all contributors, maintainers and frokers must adhere to.
+When contributing, maintaining, forking or in any other way changing the code presented in this repository, all users must agree to this Code of Conduct.

+See `Code of Conduct.md` for details.

 ## Building and Running

 1. Change directory to the src directory